-The Academy contracted with ISS Action Security in September 2013 to provide armed Agency Protection Security Officers (APSOs) for the campus.
-ISS Action Security is licensed by the state of New York and provides, operates, manages and maintains a uniformed protective security force (10 full time guards and 10 part time guards), 24 hours a day, seven days a week, for the physical protection of the USMMA campus and adjoining grounds.
-The APSOs do not have arrest authority, they do have detention authority for individuals of interest pending the arrival of law enforcement.
+The Academy contracted with Acadia Security in December 2019 to provide armed Agency Protection Security Officers (APSOs) for the campus.
+Acadia Security is licensed by the state of New York, they provide, manage and maintain a uniformed protective security force 24 hours a day, seven days a week, for the physical protection of the USMMA campus and adjoining grounds.
+The APSOs do not have arrest authority; they do have detention authority for individuals of interest pending the arrival of law enforcement.
 Each shift is composed of fixed guard posts, roving patrols and a supervisor.
 The guard force provides a daily deterrent against unauthorized, illegal or potentially life-threatening activities directed towards USMMA students, employees, visitors, information, programs, resources, and property.
 The guard force is responsible for access control, crime prevention, law enforcement, parking control, dormitory security and policing of special events.
-Roving patrol is by marked vehicle.
 All security personnel are equipped with portable two-way communications radios.

-ISS Action Security must ensure that, prior to working at the Academy, each of its supervisors and APSOs have received a favorable background check from the Department of Homeland Security (DHS), passed a medical examination, completed required training (contractor, government and agency), passed the required examination(s) and completed (signed and dated) a Lautenberg Amendment Statement/Domestic Violence certification.
+Acadia Security must ensure that, prior to working at the Academy, each of its supervisors and APSOs have received a favorable background check from the Department of Transportation, passed a medical examination, completed required training (contractor, government and agency), passed the required examination(s) and completed (signed and dated) a Lautenberg Amendment Statement/Domestic Violence certification.
 APSOs are required to carry firearms and are licensed and certified to the DHS/Federal Protective Service (FPS) A-9 standard.
-All ISS Action Security employees must complete semi-annual range qualification requirements monitored by an academy representative.
+All Acadia security employees must complete semi-annual range qualification requirements monitored by an Academy representative.

 The Occupational Safety and Health Administration (OSHA) considers APSOs as first responders.
 APSOs monitor and operate the campus fire alarm system, environmental and intrusion detection systems, closed circuit television systems, automated access control systems, and other protection devices.
 When an alarm sounds, the APSO immediately reports and records the incident.
 Security Officers are dispatched and arrive at alarm sites within three (3) minutes of the alarm sounding.
-The Officer shall secure the area and be responsible for detaining any person or persons attempting to gain unauthorized access to the facility.
+The Officers secure the area and are responsible for detaining any person or persons attempting to gain unauthorized access to the facility.
 Officers communicate via radio to the Command Center so that appropriate authorities (Kings Point Police Department, Nassau County Police Department, etc.) may be contacted if required.
-Similarly, officers will respond to fire or other building alarm systems, arriving within three (3) minutes of the alarm sounding.
-Officers shall take necessary and appropriate action in the event of fire or other emergency, such as evacuating personnel, extinguishing a fire, and assisting with other tasks as needed.
+Similarly, officers respond to fire or other building alarm systems, arriving within three (3) minutes of the alarm sounding.
+Officers take necessary and appropriate action in the event of fire or other emergency, such as evacuating personnel, extinguishing a fire, and assisting with other tasks as needed.

 APSOs and uniformed supervisors are required to qualify in First Aid and carry valid and current First Aid certification cards from the American Red Cross (ARC) or the American Heart Association (AHA).
-They must also qualify in Cardio-Pulmonary Resuscitation (CPR) and in use of an Automated External Defibrillator (AED), and to carry CPR and AED certification cards.
-ISS Action Security is responsible for ensuring its employees are continuously certified in the First Aid, CPR and AED full-course curriculum in accordance with either ARC or AHA certification cycles.
+They must also qualify in Cardio-Pulmonary Resuscitation (CPR) and in use of an Automated External Defibrillator (AED), and must carry CPR and AED certification cards.
+Acadia Security is responsible for ensuring its employees are continuously certified in the First Aid, CPR and AED full-course curriculum in accordance with either ARC or AHA certification cycles.
 USMMA administratively tracks First Aid training and certification on a three (3)-year cycle and CPR and AED training and certification on a one (1)-year cycle from initial certification date to determine compliance with contract requirements.